This tutorial explains how to draw an anime or manga style female face in 3/4 view with step by step illustrated examples.

 Step 1 – Draw the Top Part of the Head

-Start by drawing a circle for the top part of the head.
+Start by making a circle for the top part of the head.
 Now think of the circle as a sphere and through this sphere draw a line that will determine the middle of the head.
 This line will curve around the sphere sort of like if you were to tie a string around a ball and look at it from the same angle at which you want to draw the face.
 If you were to look directly at the string from the front it would be a straight line but as you turn the ball the string would become a curve.

 It can be helpful to first draw the line all the way around (making an oval) like the sphere is transparent and erase the hidden part afterwards.
 This way you will be less likely to make a mistake in drawing the curve.